brycefisher/brycefisher.github.io-jekyll/_posts/2014-04-24-setting-up-ssl-on-aws-cloudfront-and-s3.md

 ### Step 3.B: Generate a matching private key and CSR

-Once you've paid for a certificate, you'll need to generate two cryptographic files: a private key, and a certificate signing request (CSR).
+Once you've paid for a certificate, generate a private key and a certificate signing request (CSR) using this command in the terminal:

 {% highlight bash %}
 $ openssl req \